-Research yields two 'firsts' regarding protein crucial to human cardiac functionAugust 31st, 2012 in Cardiology /
+Research yields two 'firsts' regarding protein crucial to human cardiac functionAugust 31, 2012 in Medicine & Health / Cardiology

 Florida State University researchers led by physics doctoral student Campion Loong have achieved significant benchmarks in a study of the human cardiac protein alpha-tropomyosin, which is an essential, molecular-level component that controls the heart's contraction on every beat.